Snowy Egret crouches near some water

 Although less than 4 acres in size, the Oneida Audubon Sanctuary preserves a rare saltwater marsh ecosystem.
 In the 17th century, such marshes were abundant along the Connecticut coast, providing nesting space for migratory birds, breeding grounds for fish, and vital nutrients for shellfish.
 Without tidal wetlands, commercial fishing in Long Island Sound would not be viable.
 In 1836, Greenwich had 1,800 acres of tidal wetlands—now reduced to 250 acres—of which this sanctuary is a small and vital part.
 A short path leads from the entrance to a bench overlooking the marsh where one can sit quietly and admire the Egrets and Great Blue Herons in the marsh grasses.
 Because tidal wetlands are fragile, visitors should not attempt to walk in the marsh.

-Select here to learn more about this salt marsh
+Learn more about this essential salt marsh habitat.

 Hours: Open Daily, Sunrise to Sunset